you-n-g/qlib/rdagent/app/ts/description.md

 - If you face resource limits, it is better to use fewer instruments but keep a longer time period, rather than just reducing the number of samples.
 A bad example is limiting the data to only 1 million samples, as this will usually keep only a short time range since the data is typically sorted by time.
 - DO NOT CACHE THE DATASET OR THE MODEL!
 Always create new features and train models from the raw data each time you run the code.
   - Do not add any option to turn caching on or off; simply avoid saving the data or model to disk altogether.
+- Aim to maximize the cross-sectional correlation between your predictions and the target.
+The target is defined as the return over the next 30 minutes.
+So you must select at least 2 symbols (more is better).

 ### Tips for feature engineering
 - When building features, DO NOT introduce any future information.
 Data leakage will make the solution invalid and is not allowed.
 Following are some typical errors that leakeage future information: